Lynx Block 20A Two Axis Multichannel Gimbaled Radar Reflector Antenna |

 Next-gen radars: Seeing through the clutter - Military Embedded Systems

 “Radar capability demands are trending toward dismount detection technology to detect people moving on the ground,” says John Fanelle, Program Director, Radar Systems, Reconnaissance Systems Group at General Atomics Aeronautical Systems Inc. (GA-ASI) in San Diego.
 “We have incorporated this capability into our Lynx Block 20A Multi-mode Radar and also added a maritime capability to cross-cue the Electro-Optic/Infrared (EO/IR) ball on the Predator B/MQ-9 Reaper Remotely Piloted Aircraft (RPA) fleet to detect shorter-range maritime targets.
 A maritime mode for the radar is currently being developed to detect specific small items in the water.
 For the maritime mode we can leverage different algorithms that are available now.
-It’s just a matter of getting them to work in .”
+It’s just a matter of getting them to work in real time.”

 No comments: